miyurusankalpa/miyurublog/content/blog/aws-root-volume/index.md

 ---
-title: AWS 1GB AMI
+title: AWS 1GB Debian AMI
 date: "2021-01-01T23:11Z"
-description: "How to create AWS AMI with 1GB Root Volume"
+description: "How to create AWS Debian Buster AMI with 1GB Root Volume"
 draft: false
 ---

+> Update 2022: You can also use alpinelinux AMI image which is also 1GB in size.  https://alpinelinux.org/cloud/

 Linux AMIs from AWS are typically are 8GB in size.
 This leaves around 80% disk space unused if there are not much software is installed and if the data is another volume.